-This Implementation Package (iPack) is a self-contained package to facilitate and guide Civil Aviation Authorities (CAAs) and Regional Safety Oversight Organizations (RSOOs) in the development of a National Aviation Safety Plan (NASP) or a Regional Aviation Safety Plan (RASP), respectively.
+This Implementation Package (iPack) is a self-contained package to assist and guide Civil Aviation Authorities (CAAs) and Regional Safety Oversight Organizations (RSOOs) in the development of a National Aviation Safety Plan (NASP) or a Regional Aviation Safety Plan (RASP), respectively.
 It includes relevant documentation, tools and an online course to facilitate the development and implementation of a NASP or RASP.
 A dedicated subject matter expert will work remotely with the CAA or RSOO, providing guidance in their implementation efforts to achieve the objectives of the iPack.
-The level of progress made against each iPack objective is dependent on the availability of CAA/RSOO resources to perform the work.
+The level of progress made in achieving each iPack objective depends on the availability of CAA/RSOO resources to perform the work.

 After having successfully deployed this iPack, Civil Aviation Authorities/ Regional Safety Oversight Organizations will be better equipped to meet the objectives of this iPack, which are to:

-Understand applicable provisions, namely Global Aviation Safety Plan (Doc 10004), Manual on the Development of Regional and National Aviation Safety Plans (Doc 10131), and Regional and National Aviation Safety Plan Checklists (Cir 358);
+understand applicable provisions, namely Global Aviation Safety Plan (Doc 10004) and Manual on the Development of Regional and National Aviation Safety Plans (Doc 10131), and Global Aviation Safety Roadmap (Doc 10161);

-Conduct a self-assessment, using existing ICAO tools (such as the USOAP CMA OLF and iSTARS) to analyse safety deficiencies at their State, and to identify organizational issues, operational safety risks, and emerging issues;
+conduct a self-evaluation, using existing ICAO tools (such as the USOAP CMA OLF and iSTARS) to analyse hazards and safety deficiencies in their State, and to identify organizational issues, operational safety risks, and emerging issues;

 – Total number of training slots: 12